wwerner/highlight-embed/README.md

 * `yarn build` to build distribution package

 Pushing onto `main` triggers the build and deployment to the `gh-pages` branches root.

+To update the version used in openEdX, run `yarn build`, rename the JS and CSS output files to `embed.(css|js)` and upload them to the course's content.